 “I tell everyone God gave me the strength and faith to make it through.
 I remember the doctor’s giving me one medication that literally made every joint in my body swell it hurt to breathe,” she says.
-“Yet I made it work everyday and I know that it was by the power of God and the faith that I knew God was going to heal me.
+“Yet I made it work every day and I know that it was by the power of God and the faith that I knew God was going to heal me.
 I prayed and read the word of God a lot and in those moments where I just had to cry I felt God’s comfort.”

-And just as she got through the cancer, another health issue developed — Endometriosis.
+And just as she got through cancer, another health issue developed – endometriosis.

 “The pain was like no other and it affected other areas of my body causing things to go wrong.”

-She continues: “Once they found the Endometriosis it was in so many places I had to have major surgery and with that rest and stay in bed and that is not me. ”
+She continues: “Once they found the endometriosis it was in so many places I had to have major surgery and with that rest and stay in bed and that is not me. ”

 “I endured changes in my life that would influence me in ways I did not expect,” she says.
 “Regardless of this news, and the unexpected alterations in my life, I kept faith that God would heal me and I would be healthy and well again.

 “Created from my heart and soul, they were well received and I learned that many people connected with them and wanted more!
 This brought about the present collection made from beautiful fabrics, my joy for life, and an idea for a product that would be handmade, American-made, and completely unique.

-Each neck piece, necklace and cuff is handmade with love and finest European fabrics and a mixture of different elements, such as Agate, Amber, Carnelian, Citrine, Dolomite and many other beautiful stones.
-I then mix beads, pearls, metal and more together to make a one of a kind wonder.
+Each neckpiece, necklace, and the cuff is handmade with love and finest European fabrics and a mixture of different elements, such as Agate, Amber, Carnelian, Citrine, Dolomite, and many other beautiful stones.
+I then mix beads, pearls, metal, and more together to make a one-of-a-kind wonder.

 As for any advice Sheila would give to women battling cancer, she says: “I would tell other women battling cancer to never give up and connect with other women in the battle.
 Continue to live your life and be hopeful pray, meditate and each day thank God for that day.
-Take it one day at a time and be pro-active in your care research, and research every medicine given to you.”
+Take it one day at a time and be proactive in your care research, and research every medicine given to you.”

-To view her designs, click here and to donate to the Pink Access Foundation, click here.
+To view her designs, click here, and to donate to the Pink Access Foundation, click here.